Zain-ul-din/Student-Attendance-System/.github/readme.md

-## Student Management System using EF Core
+## Student Attendance Management System using EF Core

 **To Get Started:**